-On our very first trip to Walt Disney World Thanksgiving of 1988 we spent five days exploring every crook and nanny of what then was only the Magic Kingdom and Epcot.
-By the last night we were exhausted.
+On our very first trip to Walt Disney World over Thanksgiving of 1988, we spent five days exploring every crook and nanny of what then was only the Magic Kingdom and Epcot.
+By the last night, we were exhausted.
 We had walked all day.
 While we budgeted carefully for this trip, we splurged on a formal dinner at L’Originale Alfredo Di Roma in Italy.
-After a meal and Illuminations we decided to sit down and enjoy our last moments in the park before the long walk back to the bus section at the front of the park.
+After a meal and Illuminations, we decided to sit down and enjoy our last moments in the park before the long walk back to the bus section at the front of the park.
 When it seemed that most everyone had filed out, we began to get up to leave.
-When all of a sudden out of nowhere came one of the double decker buses that used to circle World Showcase.
+All of a sudden out of nowhere came one of the double decker buses that used to circle World Showcase.

 “Would you folks love a ride?”

 “Would we?
 Absolutely!”
 We got on board and soon headed around World Showcase—past Germany, China, Norway and Mexico.
 We figured he would drop us off at near the Port of Entry stores at entrance to World Showcase.
 But the jitney took a right turn through Future World and right up to the front of Spaceship Earth.
 It was a little thing, but how it meant so much to us.